Billy-Spearman-WCCI/RaceCarExtension/README.md

       List internally.
 All that should be tested is the external *behavior* of its objects.
 Of course, if you want to " encourage" a class to be a List, you could have tests verifying a "returnPetsInTheOrderTheyWereAdded()".
 But if the class still decided to use a `LinkedHashMap<K,V>`, that's the class's business.
+    * Why do we write unit tests?
+        * To better understand what our classes are supposed to do
+        * To make sure that our classes do what we think they do
+        * To make sure that our code keeps on working.
 * **Design Patterns** -- Standard solution to design problems
     * **Builder Pattern** -- Standard solution to the problem of constructors getting too complex.
 Uses the "Fluent" pattern to accumulate parameters one-by-one -- rather than having complicated constructors with